google/applied-machine-learning-intensive/v2/xx_career_development/04_the_art_of_networking.md

-# CD-04: The Art of Networking
+# Career Development: The Art of Networking

 <!--
 Today we’re going to talk about the art of networking.
 If you’re thinking of a LAN, WAN, or MAN or linking computers together, we’re actually talking about a different type of networking today.
 But DO hold on to the idea of creating a connection or link between two things- in this case, between people.